 We have sufficient cash on hand to conduct our exploration and evaluation plans through 2014.
-Our 2013 plans for Bear Lodge REE Project include the following activities:
+Our plans for Bear Lodge REE Project over the next twelve months include the following activities:

-- Initiation of a feasibility study in mid-2013 that is expected to be complete by mid-2014. - Build a pilot plant during 2013 to test the updated metallurgical process consisting of hydrochloric acid leaching at moderate temperatures, selective precipitation of REEs with oxalic acid, and calcination of REE oxalates at elevated temperature to produce a high-purity (over 90 percent) mixed REO powder. - The 2013 budget includes a multi-million dollar program of focused exploration drilling targeted at the zones of HREE-enrichment to continue to improve knowledge of these growing enriched areas, and to upgrade and expand the Whitetail Ridge resource area. - Geological mapping, geochemical sampling and geophysical surveys over selected areas in order to better delineate current target areas and identify new targets for economic REE mineralization. - Hold additional discussions with potential customers to further our understanding of the products and forms of those products with the highest demand and value. - Conduct engineering trade-off studies to optimize production rates and maximize profitability and efficiencies of the project.
-One of the models under review is an evaluation of an initial high grade, lower ore production scenario that would transition into full plant capacity. - Start of the formal National Environmental Policy Act Environmental Impact Study process during the second quarter of calendar 2013. - Start of the formal Land Quality Division of the Wyoming Department of Environmental Quality permitting process in the fourth quarter of 2013. - Continue to add key personnel to develop the necessary corporate infrastructure to support the current project evaluation and future planned development and production operations.
+- Begin a feasibility study in 2013 that is expected to be complete during 2014. - Build and run a pilot plant during the second half of 2013 to test the updated metallurgical process consisting of hydrochloric acid leaching at moderate temperatures, selective precipitation of REEs with oxalic acid, and calcination of REE oxalates at elevated temperature to produce a high-purity (over 90 percent) mixed rare earth oxide ("REO") powder. - Drill targeted at the zones of heavy rare earth element ("HREE") enrichment to upgrade and expand the Whitetail Ridge resource area.
+Additional infill drilling to expand the high-grade core of the Bull Hill deposit in support of the feasibility study is currently being evaluated. - Continue geological mapping, geochemical sampling and geophysical surveys over selected areas in order to better delineate current target areas and identify new targets for economic HREE-enriched mineralization. - Continue to advance discussions with potential customers and technology partners to further our understanding of the forms of rare earth products with the highest demand and value. - Conduct engineering trade-off studies to optimize production rates and maximize profitability and efficiencies of the project.
+One of the models under review is an evaluation of an initial high-grade, lower ore production scenario that would expand plant capacity after several years when demand is projected to be sufficient to support the additional supply.
+This would reduce upfront capital costs and boost early economic returns on the project. - Advance permitting by entering into the formal National Environmental Policy Act Environmental Impact Study process as soon as possible within the framework processes of the U.S. Forest Service.